What Exactly are Carbohydrates? Grains, starches, pasta, breads and fruits and vegetables.

 Now, here are some surprises for you.

 Taking into consideration the glycemic index of carbohydrates, the soluble fiber content, and cooking methods, let’s look at some comparisons.

 - An apple is better for you than bran.
 Not surprised?

-- How about, ice cream is better than a bagel?
+- How about this: ice cream is better than a bagel.

 - Sugar is better than cornflakes.

 - One of the very highest in glycemic index is rice cakes!
-I’ll bet you were misinformed about that one, right?
+Did you know that?